naapeli/Aatu-Selkee-coding-projects/Javascript projects/Chess engine/README.md

 1. Self-made movegenerator (without bitboards and using purely logic)
 2. Negamax with iterative deepening and alpha-beta pruning
 3. Quiescence search to look at captures to unlimited depth
-4. Transposition table with zobrist hashing to store already evaluated positions and remember positions for threefold repetition (a bug somewhere)
+4. Transposition table with zobrist hashing to store already evaluated positions and remember positions for threefold repetition
 5. Late-move-reductions
 6. Delta pruning
 7. Aspiration windows